awesome-stable-diffusion/awesome-stable-diffusion/README.md

 * 🖊️ [Stable Horde](https://stablehorde.net/) - Distributed stable diffusion cluster (think folding@home) with web, discord and telegram interfaces where joining with your GPU gives you priority.
 * 🖊️💵 [Stable Diffusion as API](https://stablediffusionapi.com/) - Third party REST API into table Diffusion service.

+## The Attic - previous links, retired for inactivity

+* [lowfuel/progrock-stable](https://github.com/lowfuel/progrock-stable) - Fork with optional Web GUI and a different approach to upscaling (GoBIG/ESRGAN)
+  * [txt2imghd](https://github.com/jquesnelle/txt2imghd) - Fork of progrock diffusion that creates detailed, higher-resolution images by first generating an image from a prompt, upscaling it, then running img2img on smaller pieces of the upscaled image, and blending the results back into the original image.